annikon3/visualisation_tool/README.md

 **visualisation_tool** is a Plotly Dash web application originally developed for fast visualisation of forestry data.
 It supports `.csv`, `.xls`, `.xlsx`, `.json`, and `.geojson` file formats and automatically preprocesses and categorises uploaded data for instant visual exploration.

-While initially created for forestry datasets, the tool can visualise **any structured tabular or spatial data**, making it a general-purpose solution for fast, interactive data analysis.
+While initially created as a part of my thesis and for forestry datasets, the tool can visualise **any structured tabular or spatial data**, making it a general-purpose solution for fast, interactive data analysis.

 ---